elsehow/ipfs-shrinkwrap/README.md

     ipfs-shrinkwrap

-This will add a field "ipfs-shrinkwrap" to your package.json.
+This will add a field "ipfs-shrinkwrap" to your `package.json`.
-Just re-run this command whenever your dependencies change, and you will re-shrinkwrap it.
+Re-run this command whenever your dependencies change, and the the IPFS hash in `package.json` will be updated to point at the new dependencies.

 ### Installing dependeices from IPFS